This report is why this web site is worth reading. Here is what the MD DNR says about this special regulation section (my italics):

 “In November of 1997, catch-and-return black bass regulations were enacted from Interstate 70 downstream 3.75 miles to Frederick Road (Route 144) in Ellicott City.
 The regulation was proposed to evaluate the response to catch-and-release angling on density and growth of smallmouth bass in this portion of the Patapsco River.
 Preliminary results of an on going study indicate an excellent population of smallmouth bass ranging from 26 to 77 pounds/acre.
 The smallmouth bass population is similar to other small rivers with most of the fish under 12 inches in total length.”

-When I read that for the first time, my casting arm started to twitch.
-Even though it was late fall, I decided to do a recon trip just to get a sense of the terrain.
-I posted the results of that reconnaissance back in January 2008 and indicated that it looked promising but that I needed to return in better weather.
+When I read that for the first time, my casting arm twitched.
+Even though it was late fall, I decided to do a recon trip to get a sense of the terrain.
+I posted the reconnaissance results back in January 2008 and indicated that it looked promising but that I needed to return in better weather.
 Over the Fourth of July weekend, I was able to do that.

-I did have a great day catching sunfish and actually caught two at the same time when I was using a popper and a dropper.
+I had a great day catching sunfish, and I actually caught two at the same time when I was using a popper and a dropper.
 In this entire stretch, I did not round up any bass at all.
-After a while, I got tired of catching sunfish and began to slosh noisily upstream just to see what I could scare up.
+After a while, I got tired of catching sunfish and began to slosh noisily upstream to see what I could scare up.
 I saw plenty of sunfish scattering out of the way, but nothing that resembled a bass.

-Once I reached the point marked on the map, the character of the river changed and became more bass friendly.
-At this point, the bottom structure changed to large rocks and gravel with a minimum of sand.
+Once I reached the point marked on the map, the river’s character changed and became more bass-friendly.
+At this point, the bottom structure changed to large rocks and gravel with minimal sand.
 The closer I walked to the I70 bridge, the more I saw boulders and rock ledges that would typically mark good habitat for bass.
-It was in this area where I picked up the single smallie that I caught all day.
+It was in this area that I picked up the single smallie that I had caught all day.

 So what’s the deal here?
 There was plenty of water in the river and it looked like it was running at normal flow.
 I can accept the fact that there would not be any bass in the extended sandy stretch, but what about the 1 mile of rocky area?
 Given that the bass have had 12 years to reproduce protected by a catch and release regulation, I have to conclude that either the experiment failed or that they were cleaned out by poachers.
 I don’t get the sense that this section of the river is pressured at all.
 I did not see any evidence of humans once I got below the I70 bridge.
 Granted, there were a few people hiking down the train tracks without fishing gear and I did see a family swimming near the I70 bridge, but no fishermen other than myself and the guy sitting under the US 40 bridge catching sunfish for dinner.
 There were no bait containers or other evidence of fishermen – nothing.